 Mentorships at CCA are a key part of the internship program.
 Senior Social Media Specialist Chelsea Demers began her internship at CCA business consulting for the Flooring America division and credits her ability to rise up in the company to her strong relationship with her mentors.

 “Starting out with that mentorship, I think has made me more comfortable to ask questions and want to grow within the company,” Chelsea explained.
 “The internship laid the base for the company culture for me.
 I got a taste of it and I was like, ‘you know what I love working with these people –they're great.’
 And I've never left!”

 At the time of her internship, the International Design Guild (IDG) was looking for a business consultant and IDG’s president approached Chelsea after hearing great referrals from her mentors.

 “It was good to see that there were people in other divisions that had seen good work ethic and wanted me to move up,” Chelsea said.

 Not only do the employees at CCA want you to grow into your full potential, but they are willing to make it work for you.
 Chelsea, who was still in her senior year of college at the time she received an offer, was given the chance to work part-time while attending school –according to her, the IDG team made the transition from part-time to full-time a smooth experience.

-If there’s one piece of advice to carry away from the five of us interns, its stay in touch with your internship mentors and don’t be afraid to ask others for help –you’d be surprised at how many people want you to succeed.
+If there’s one piece of advice to carry away from the four of us interns, its stay in touch with your internship mentors and don’t be afraid to ask others for help –you’d be surprised at how many people want you to succeed.

-Nick said it best: “Focus on your relationships and make sure they're quality and not one way,” Anytime that you can do good for somebody or send them some business or give them some tips, anything you can do to basically help others is always a good thing in relationship-building I think.”
+Nick said it best: “Focus on your relationships and make sure they're quality and not one way.
+Anytime that you can do good for somebody or send them some business or give them some tips, anything you can do to basically help others is always a good thing in relationship-building I think.”